 Initial Qualification for Academic Accommodations – Form 101

 To initially qualify for special accommodations, students must submit a written Request for Academic Accommodations (Form 101, available on-line or in the Dean’s Office of the student’s college of enrollment).
-Form 101 should be submitted to the Dean’s Office as early as possible, preferably before the term begins.
+Form 101 should be submitted to Tracey Harris, Student Disability Coordinator, as early as possible, preferably before the term begins.

 Required Documentation – Form 102

 In addition to submitting Form 101, students are required to submit the documentation listed in Form 102.
 The disability services representative in each college has the discretion to authorize alternative supportive documentation.
-The documentation listed on Form 102 should be submitted to the Dean’s Office as early as possible, preferably before the term begins.
+The documentation listed on Form 102 should be submitted to Tracey Harris, Student Disability Coordinator, as early as possible, preferably before the term begins.
 No accommodations will be considered before this form is received.
 Reasonable accommodation is necessarily implemented on a prospective basis and only once adequate documentation is received.

-After initial review by the disability services representative for the college of enrollment, additional documentation may be required.
+After initial review by the Student Disability Coordinator, additional documentation may be required.

-All information collected as part of a student’s accommodation request will be securely maintained in the student’s accommodation file in the college of enrollment, as well as in the registrar’s office in a separate file.
+All information collected as part of a student’s accommodation request will be securely maintained in the student’s accommodation file in the office of the Student Disability Coordinator.
 As a condition of requesting accommodations, students must provide written authorization prior to the start of every term for (Form 103) for faculty teaching the students classes, as well as members of the accommodations appeal committee to review the information in the student’s accommodation file.